-Elections are changing.
-There are new technologies, new laws, and new elections procedures since the 2005 Voluntary Voting System Guidelines 1.0 were published.
+The roadmap is needed now because elections are changing.
+There are new technologies, new laws, and new elections procedures since the Voluntary Voting System Guidelines were developed.
 Recent years have brought changes to the state of the art and technology for voting systems, as well as public expectations about how voters will participate in elections.

-Keeping up with these changes requires a new approach to usability and accessibility guidance for the next generation of election systems.
-To meet this challenge, this roadmap sets a direction for the research needed to develop future guidance on usability and accessibility to ensure that all voters can vote independently and privately.
+Keeping up with these changes requires a new approach to usability and accessibility for the next generation of election systems.
+To ensure that all voters can vote independently and privately, we must: